Thomas Tuchel: New England boss on World Cup dream, singing the anthem, Harry Kane's captaincy and more

 Those bizarre performances in front of the press from Carsley have finally been given some context.
 The interim boss made a right muddle answering questions about whether he would want the permanent role - but it turned out he may well have known all along that Tuchel had already been appointed.

 It was revealed in the FA's press release confirming the Tuchel news that the German had signed his contract with them on October 8.
-They said this wasn't announced so as not to detract from the Nations League performances under Carsley - but served to put Carsley in an unenviable and difficult position.
+It said this was not announced so as not to detract from the Nations League performances under Carsley - but served to put Carsley in an unenviable and difficult position.